Scattering graph method for 3D radiative transfer: TURSCA model

 TURSCA requires the computation of several different path integrals, such as from the illumination source to scattering nodes, between two scattering nodes and from a scattering node to the instrument.
 These paths are stored as arrays denoting how much of the path is situated in each of the medium basis functions.
 This is useful when integrals over different quantities, such as extinction or scattering at different wavelengths, is needed.

+Compared to the scattering graph construction presented in Sec. \ref{sec:theory}, TURSCA employs a different, but equivalent, strategy.
+Instead of selecting a particular value for $c_\mathrm{min}$, the maximum amount of couplings is preselected before running the model.
+This is more convenient from the computational point-of-view, because an adequate amount of memory can be reserved for $\mathbf{F}$, for example.
+The scattering node couplings are done by starting with the highest coupling value between the nodes and counting down from there.
+Thus, the smallest coupling value included in the coupling array is effectively the $c_\mathrm{min}$.

 For scattering coupling, the relative positions rather than absolute positions of the scattering nodes are of importance.
-Because of this, for the purposes of scattering coupling computations, the scattering node positions are zero-meaned, their standard deviation is normalized to one in each direction and they are mapped onto their eigenvectors, i.e. principal components.
+Because of this, for the purposes of scattering coupling computations, the absolute scattering node positions are zero-meaned, their standard deviation is normalized to one in each direction and they are mapped onto their eigenvectors, i.e. principal components, transforming them into relative node positions.
 With this approach the differences in spatial resolutions and viewing angles between different scenes do not result into fundamentally different coupling behaviour.